HerveZu/SafeNodes/README.md

 builder.RegisterModule<SafeNodesModule>();

 // your defined types need to be added to the DI container !!
-// the recommanded lifetime is Transicent (InstancePerDependency) builder
+// the recommended lifetime is Transient (InstancePerDependency) builder
     .RegisterTypes([
         typeof(BlankEvent),